Depleted Celtic win Women's Scottish Cup

 And yet, it was Celtic who looked the more likely to score.

-Jacynta was a whisker away from reaching a cross with the opposition box all to herself.
+Galabadaarachchi was a whisker away from reaching a cross with the opposition box all to herself.
 And then an even better chance arrived.

 Wellings burst through the defence and past the goalkeeper, had the net at her mercy, but somehow ballooned her shot into the stand.

 The action wouldn't let up right to end of the 90 minutes.
-Clark's brilliant challenge stopped Wellings getting one on one with the goalkeeper.
+Clark's brilliant challenge stopped Wellings getting one-on-one with the goalkeeper.
 City then raced forward on the counter and Ode Fulutudilu's effort was deflected over the bar.

 With the last kick of normal time, Atkinson scarpered past her marker and Alexander had to push away a drilled shot.

-As the minutes ticked away in extra-time Atkinson would have another chance and she made it count, driving at the City defence, finding a gap, and firing in low to seal a historic win.
+As the minutes ticked away in extra time Atkinson would have another chance and she made it count, driving at the City defence, finding a gap, and firing in low to seal a historic win.